TypeFox/monaco-languageclient/README.md

 The **java-server** runs an external [Java app](./packages/examples/src/eclipse.jdt.ls/server/main.ts) where web sockets are used to enable communication between the language server process and the client web application ([Java Language Server](#java-language-server)).
 The **java-client** contains the [editor app](./packages/examples/src/eclipse.jdt.ls/client/main.ts) which connects to the language server and therefore requires the node server app to be run in parallel.

-Langium examples (here client and server communicate via `vscode-languageserver-protocol/browser` instead of a web socket used in the three examples above
+Langium examples communicate via `vscode-languageserver-protocol/browser` instead of the WebSocket setup used in the server-backed examples above.

 #### Cpp / Clangd ([Location](./packages/examples/src/clangd))

-It contains both the [language client](./packages/examples/src/clangd/client/main.ts) and the [langauge server (web worker)](./packages/examples/src/clangd/worker/clangd-server.ts).
+It contains both the [language client](./packages/examples/src/clangd/client/main.ts) and the [language server (web worker)](./packages/examples/src/clangd/worker/clangd-server.ts).
 The clangd language server is compiled to wasm so it can be executed in the browser. <b>Heads up:</b> This is a prototype and still evolving.

 #### Application Playground ([Location](./packages/examples/src/appPlayground))